kleiram/mantle/README.md

 For those of you who are familiar with Objective-C, this library will look familiar.
 This is because it's based on the Objective-C library [Mantle](https://github.com/Mantle/Mantle) (that's why it's named the same way).
+If you ever need to have data-mapping in Objective-C, I can highly recommend it.
+I built this library because I wanted to have the same functionality in PHP.

 ## Contributing